 Donate and Get a Coupon

 Besides the sweet tax-deductible receipt you get for donating your old stuff, Goodwill sometimes runs promotions.
-If you donate items on a special donation, you’ll receive a coupon for your next shopping trip.
+You’ll receive a coupon for your next shopping trip if you donate items on a special donation day.
 You can save additional money at Goodwill by using these coupons.
 It’s a great motivator to declutter your messy house!
 (Karen Condor)